 In PE we enter many competitions and tournaments to give the pupils opportunities to develop physical skills, represent the school and develop good attitudes to sportsmanship.
 Last year we took part in the following competitions/festivals: hockey, tag rugby, tennis, football, netball, cricket, athletics, dance, orienteering, cross country, fencing and bench ball.
-No wonder we were awarded the Sports Mark Gold last year.
+No wonder we were awarded the Sports Mark Gold once again last year.
 Our music curriculum is outstanding.

 We are so lucky to have Mrs Arnold who teaches music to all.
 At one time she was even the music adviser for the borough.
-Over the last ten years she has produced large scale productions, helping your child ‘find their voice’.
-Those of you who attended African Jigsaw in July will have witnessed first-hand this amazing production and the confidence displayed by the pupils in Years 4, 5 and 6.country, fencing and bench ball.
-No wonder we were awarded the Sports Mark Gold last year.
+Over the last twelve years she has produced large scale productions, helping your child ‘find their voice’.
+Those of you who attended Yanomamo in July will have witnessed first-hand this amazing production and the confidence displayed by the pupils in Years 4, 5 and 6.
+The Y4s are very lucky to have free instrument tuition; all pupils are provided with a violin for the year.

+Our school governors are a most committed group who act as a critical friend to ensure your child’s education is the best it can be.
+Meetings can often run late into the evening and a considerable amount of training is expected by all members of our governing body to ensure that they provide challenge and rigour to the school.
 Finally, I would like to mention the fact that all of these wonderful activities and results would not be possible without our dedicated, hardworking staff, who give their all to the school because they love their pupils.
 Our aim is for all St Edmund Campion pupils to develop their talents so they will be happy, well rounded, well-educated individuals who are able to maintain good relationships with adults and other children, both now and in the future.

 P A Opalko